lispyclouds/dotfiles/README.md

 - Ensure Neovim 0.7+ is [installed](https://github.com/neovim/neovim/wiki/Installing-Neovim)
 - Ensure a recent version of git is installed
 - Make sure a recent Rust [toolchain](https://www.rust-lang.org/tools/install) is present.
-- Put the `nvim` dir here in `~/.config/` or wherever `XDG_CONFIG_HOME` environment var is pointing to.
+- Copy the `nvim` dir in `~/.config/` or wherever `XDG_CONFIG_HOME` environment var is pointing to.
-- Start neovim with `nvim`
+- Start neovim with `nvim`.
+Ignore the first time boot errors, should be gone from subsequent runs.
 - Run `:PackerSync` to download all the plugins and setup neovim.
-- Make sure all the installs mentioned in `nvim/lua/lsp.lua` are performed too, remove some if irrelevant.
+- Make sure all the installs mentioned in `nvim/lua/lsp.lua` are performed too.
+Amend the list to your liking.
-- Profit
+- Profit from the startup time optimisations!

 To keep all the plugins updated run
 ```sh